adaltas/dsti-mlops-2023-autumn/03.continuous-testing/lab.md

 ## Test-driven development (TDD)

-Develop a function that will test if the input string is a palindrom.
+Develop a function that will test if the input si a prime number.
 Use TDD to do that.
+Follow [this tutorial](https://stackabuse.com/test-driven-development-with-pytest/) if you need help.

 ## Troubleshooting